videlais/snowman/README.md

 ## Want to learn more?

-The [official Snowman documentation](https://videlais.github.io/snowman/) has more details about Snowman including multiple examples of how to do various tasks.
+The [Snowman 1.X documentation](https://videlais.github.io/snowman/1/) has more details including examples of how to do various tasks.

-## Building
+## Scripts

-Run `npm install` to install dependencies. `npm run build` will create a Twine 2-ready story format under dist/, as well as a guide to Snowman features at `dist/guide.html`. `npm start` will start a file watching process that updates the story format as changes are made under `src/`.
+* `npm install` to install dependencies.
+* `npm run build` will create a Twine 2-ready story format under `dist/`.

-To check for style errors, run `npm run lint`.
-To run unit tests, run `npm test`.
-Please ensure that both run cleanly before submitting a pull request.
+* `npm run lint` to check for style errors.
+* `npm test` to run unit tests